b1tdust/xtranslate/README.md

 ## features

 * translate any selected text or text from the clipboard. please take in account the limitations of translate-shell.
-* open in browser: opens **translate.google.com** in default browser.
-The url arguments are source and destination language.
-If source is empty (like **:es**) it sends **auto** param for autodetection mode. see google translate query docs for customizations
+* open in browser: opens **translate.google.com**.
+The url arguments are source and destination language and the text to translate.
+If source is empty (**:es**) it sends **auto** param for autodetection mode. see google translate query docs for customizations

 ## screenshots